jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Modification to PskKeyExchangeMode structure

 There are two key establishments that are considered when examining the structure of PskKeyExchangeMode from [RFC8446].
-Since there is no Diffie Hellman algorithm in use with a pre-shared key (PSK) when considering the use of a Classic McEliece algorithm for key exchange, then there must be another key exchange mode to utilize to taken into account this case.
+Since there is no Diffie Hellman algorithm in use with a pre-shared key (PSK) when considering the use of a Classic McEliece algorithm for key exchange, then there must be another key exchange mode to utilize in this case.
 Therefore, this is reflected in the existing [RFC8446] PskKeyExchangeMode structure below where "psk_pqc_ke(2)" is added:

 <figure><artwork>